stillpsy/recsys-studies/20210210 Predicting Dynamic Embedding Trajectory in Temporal/README.md

 ### Note

 This is my implementation of the above paper.
 Codes are heavily borrowed from the code of the original author.
+The github link to original code is https://github.com/srijankr/jodie